(At Your Best) You Are Love: Aaliyah version

-"(At Your Best) You Are Love" was covered by American singer Aaliyah for her debut studio album, Age Ain't Nothing but a Number (1994).
-The cover, titled "At Your Best (You Are Love)", was released as the second single from Age Ain't Nothing but a Number on August 22, 1994, by Blackground Records and Jive Records.
+Aaliyah covered the song for her debut studio album, Age Ain't Nothing but a Number (1994).
+Her version, titled "At Your Best (You Are Love)," was produced by R. Kelly.
+It released as the second single from Age Ain't Nothing but a Number on August 22, 1994, by Blackground Records and Jive Records.
 A commercial success, it peaked at number six on the US Billboard Hot 100 and number two on the Hot R&B/Hip-Hop Songs.
 Soon after its release, it was certified gold by the Recording Industry Association of America (RIAA).